The McConnell Story: Reception

 The McConnell Story was premiered in New York and preceded by a parade honoring the Air Force Wives Association.
-The film was critically reviewed by Armand White (A.W.) for The New York Times in the September 25, 1955 issue.
+The film was critically reviewed by A. H. Weiler (A.W.) for The New York Times in the September 25, 1955 issue.
 He noted: "For the saga of the late Capt.
 Joseph McConnell, which cleaves to the facts about the restless, intrepid airman who became America's first triple jet ace during the Korean unpleasantness, is dramatic only when it is rocketing through the wild blue yonder.
 It plods unimaginatively every time it is grounded."

 Home media

 The McConnell Story was released in the VHS home video format in 1995.